Travel Guides

 EBC Altitude Sickness: A Complete Guide to Avoid

 Annually, Mount Everest Base Camp welcomes more than 50,000 visitors, all combined Sagarmatha National Park visits, Everest Base Camp trek, and Mount Everest climb.
 The Everest Base Camp elevation reaches the highest altitude of 5,364 meters (17,598 feet).
 The Mount Everest Base Camp trek is comparatively more difficult than other low-altitude treks.
-The Everest Base Camp altitude reaches a significant height where there are chances of being a victim of altitude sickness and other risks.
-Therefore, it is advised that you add 1 or 2 days for acclimatization to your Everest Base Camp hike itinerary.

 What is EBC Altitude Sickness?

-The EBC altitude sickness or Acute Mountain Sickness (AMS) is a condition where people encounter as they ascend to higher altitudes (normally altitude over 2500 meters) without acclimatizing.
-As we move to higher altitudes, the density of breathable oxygen level Everest Base Camp decreases significantly.
-So, our lungs do not get enough oxygen, resulting in altitude sickness Everest Base Camp.
-Altitude sickness effects our respiratory system.
+As we move to higher altitudes, the density of breathable oxygen at Everest Base Camp decreases significantly.
+So, our lungs do not get enough oxygen, resulting in altitude sickness at Everest Base Camp.
+Altitude sickness affects our respiratory system.

 EBC Altitude Sickness